arnabs542/interviewpractice/arrays/best-time-to-buy-and-sell-stock-iii.md

         max_price_so_far = max(max_price_so_far, price)
         max_total_profit = max(max_total_profit, max_price_so_far - price + first_buy_sell_profits[i-1])
     return max_total_profit
 ```

 We can solve the problem in $$\small \mathcal O(n)$$ for both time and space.
 We first iterate forwards, building a vector of the max profit if we sell buy date `i`.
 We then iterate backwards, and find the max profit working from the back.
 This way, we've essentially split the array without having to do extra work.

-Suppose the input array is: $$\small <12, 11, 13, 9, 12, 8, 14, 13, 15>$$.
+Suppose the input array is: $$\small <12, 11, 13, 9, 12, 8, 14, 13, 15>$$.

-Forward profit is: $$\small&lt; 0, 0, 2, 2, 3, 3, 6, 6,7&gt;$$
+Forward profit is: $$\small< 0, 0, 2, 2, 3, 3, 6, 6,7>$$

-Backward profit is: &lt; 7, 7, 7, 7, 7, 7, 2, 2, 0&gt;
+Backward profit is: $$\small < 7, 7, 7, 7, 7, 7, 2, 2, 0>$$

-The maximum profit is: &lt; 7, 7, 7, 9, 9, 10, 5, 8, 6&gt; i.e. the max profit is 10
+The maximum profit is: $$\small< 7, 7, 7, 9, 9, 10, 5, 8, 6>$$, i.e. the max profit is 10.

-The forward pass is basically saying what's the max profit if we buy and sell by date i.
+The forward pass is basically saying what's the max profit if we buy and sell by date `i`.
 The backward pass is saying the same thing, except backwards.
-By find the max\_profit from the backward pass and adding that to the max\_profit from forward pass at i-1, we're basically saying what's the max pass if we split the array at i.
+By find the max\_profit from the backward pass and adding that to the max\_profit from forward pass at `i-1`, we're basically saying what's the max pass if we split the array at `i`.